Coop Gallery

 San Angelo Museum of Fine Arts, Coop Gallery, 427 South Oakes Street

-The gallery was named in honor of our friend, the late Roger Allen, founder of the Old Chicken Farm Art Center and long time SAMFA supporter.
+The gallery was named in honor of the late Roger Allen, founder of the Old Chicken Farm Art Center and longtime SAMFA supporter.

-Artists (emerging and pro) are welcome to show in the Coop.
+Students, teachers and emerging artists are welcome to show in the Coop.

 We want to encourage artists to try new things.
 Installation, performance, new media and traditional processes are all welcome in the Coop.
-The space is limited only by your imagination!
+This space is limited only by your imagination!

 Upcoming shows: